Can My Kid Use Adult Ibuprofen?

 Remember: Safety First!

-If proper precautions and careful dosing is used, adult medicine can be just fine for children.
+If you use proper precautions and careful dosing, adult medicine can be just fine for children.
 I do not suggest making a habit out of this, however.
 Children's forms are always safer.

 The information provided on this page is intended for general educational and informational use only.
 It is not specific, personalized healthcare advice for you.
 For healthcare advice regarding your particular situation, talk to members of your healthcare team.